Ireland Tour – September 2018 – the Southeast

 Castles, Saints, and Druids is one of our most popular and favored tours.

 The Castle, Saints and Druids 2018 tour explores eleven counties in the southeastern region of Ireland.
 The tour will feature 6 castles, 11 monastic sites and 9 ancient sites that include dolmans, stone circles (including the largest stone circle in Ireland), passage tombs and three ancient oak forests – including Tomnafinnoge -the oldest oak forest in Ireland.
-Guests will visit and stay in vibrant towns such as Kilkenny, Cashel, Cork, and Cobh.
-The 10-day tour winds through Counties Dublin, Kildare, Offaly, Tipperary, Cork, Limerick, Carlow, Waterford, Kilkenny, Wexford and Wicklow taking in Ireland’s diverse landscape of mountains, valleys, rivers, standing stones and rugged coastline.
+Guests will visit and stay in vibrant towns such as Kilkenny, Cashel, Waterford and Wexford.
+The 10-day tour winds through Counties Dublin, Kildare, Offaly, Tipperary, Waterford, Kilkenny, Wexford and Wicklow taking in Ireland’s diverse landscape of mountains, valleys, rivers, standing stones and rugged coastline.

 Mindie Burgoyne will lead you on a unique, intimate journey through thin places that will be life-changing.The Itinerary listed below gives a brief overview of the 26 sites on the Castles, Saints & Druids 2014 tour.
 It is subject to change based on the availability of access to some sites.